davisli1/davisli1/README.md

 ## Hello!
 I'm Davis. 👋

 **About Me**
-* 📖  Senior studying Finance at the University of British Columbia in Vancouver, Canada
+* 📖  Studying Finance + Data Science at the University of British Columbia in Vancouver, Canada
-* 🏢  Tech Growth Equity/VC investor at CPP Investments
+* 🏢  Tech Growth Equity/VC at CPP Investments
 * 📫  You can reach me at: davismxli@gmail.com

 **What I'm up to**